thetsGit/portfolio-master/README.md

 #### Description
  This is my CS50x2022 final project called portfolioX.
  This is just versioning the existing old funky portfolio website into more engaging real one by means of adding new features and sections as well as modifying the existing ones.
-I once had developed a portfolio website, actually a challenge from front-end-mentor.
+I once had developed a portfolio website, literally as a challenge from the front-end-mentor.
- But back then, it was just a mini website filled with fake data, with very little features and sections.
+ But back then, it was just a mini website filled with fake data as well as with very little features and sections.
- But I came to need a portfolio website to showcase my portfolio.
+ Hence, I came to need a portfolio website to showcase my portfolio, especially my personal projects which can facilitate my career in many ways.

 ## Structures
 This website is made up of 8 main sections